telerik/kendo-ui-core/docs/api/javascript/ui/dialog.md

 ### actions `Array` *(default: [])*

-A collectin of objects containng text, action and primary attributes used to specify the dialog buttons.
+A collection of objects containing text, action and primary attributes used to specify the dialog buttons.
 #### Example

     <div id="dialog"></div>